babuenop/babuenop/README.md

 ## About me
-My favorite phrase: _"Cuando quieres una cosa, todo el Universo conspira para ayudarte a conseguirla"._
+My favorite phrase: _"When you want something, the whole universe conspires to help you get it"._

 I'm a Platzi Student, I'm a creative person and always i like to learn new things.